Thank you!

 A few essential questions to understand the value of your idea:

-• Is the toy long-lasting?
+• Is the toy fun after the first use?

 The first few questions are relatively simple to answer.
 If you want to manufacture a toy, it must be safe, fun, durable, and of high perceived value in the customer’s eyes.